Bali: Transportation

 The Ngurah Rai International Airport is located near Jimbaran, on the isthmus at the southernmost part of the island.
 Lt.
 Col. Wisnu Airfield is in northwest Bali.

 A coastal road circles the island, and three major two-lane arteries cross the central mountains at passes reaching 1,750 m in height (at Penelokan).
 The Ngurah Rai Bypass is a four-lane expressway that partly encircles Denpasar.
 Bali has no railway lines.
-There is a car ferry between Gilimanuk on the west coast of Bali to Ketapang on Java.
+There is a car ferry between Gilimanuk on the west coast of Bali to Ketapang on Java which started running in the 1930s.

+Two bus systems exist: Trans Sarbagita and Trans Metro Dewata.

 In December 2010 the Government of Indonesia invited investors to build a new Tanah Ampo Cruise Terminal at Karangasem, Bali with a projected worth of $30 million.
 On 17 July 2011, the first cruise ship (Sun Princess) anchored about 400 m away from the wharf of Tanah Ampo harbour.
 The current pier is only 154 m but will eventually be extended to 300 to 350 m to accommodate international cruise ships.
 The harbour is safer than the existing facility at Benoa and has a scenic backdrop of east Bali mountains and green rice fields.
 The tender for improvement was subject to delays, and as of July 2013 the situation was unclear with cruise line operators complaining and even refusing to use the existing facility at Tanah Ampo.